-The web flanges are embedded at least 12.5mm behind the outside surface of the EPS panels during manufacture.
-The location of the web end plates is indicated on external surfaces of the panels through recessed grooves in the panel surface at 150/200mm vertical centres.
-The top edges of the polypropylene webs have clips that give support to horizontal reinforcing bars where required.
-The embedded flat sections of the webs can be used as furring strips to provide a fixing for bracing during construction and provide attachment for interior plasterboard slab wall finish.
-Corner rods may be installed during site installation at the internal corners of the forms to assist in the attachment of internal lining finish materials.
+The polypropylene web flanges are embedded at least 15mm within the outer surface of the EPS panels during manufacture.
+The location of the web flanges is indicated on external surfaces of the panels through recessed grooves in the panel surface at 200mm vertical centres.

+These embedded flanges can be used as furring strips to provide a fixing for bracing during construction and allow attachment for the interior plasterboard slab wall finish.
+The top edges of the inner span of the webs have clips that give support to horizontal steel reinforcing bars where required.
+Vertical steel reinforcement is also placed at intervals as required.